Gastric bypass keyhole bariatric surgery is considered the world’s leading method for effectively treating morbid obesity.

 Key To Long Term Success

 - Proper eating.
-The surgery limits the amount of food you can intake, and it becomes extremely important to intake the right type of food.
-Following a long term diet plan and understanding the value of products is a key to long term success of any type of weight loss surgery.
+Surgery limits the amount of food you can intake, and it becomes extremely important to chose food quality over quantity.
+Following long term dietary recommendations, learning and understanding the product value is a key to long term success of any type of weight loss surgery.

 - Regular physical activity – consistent exercise is another key of a long term success of the weight loss surgery.